Kyr27/SimKey/README.md

 ## Acknowledgments

-- [CasualGamer's YouTube Channel](https://www.youtube.com/@casualgamer1791) - The method i used here i learned from him.
+- [CasualGamer's YouTube Channel](https://www.youtube.com/@casualgamer1791) - The method i used here i learned from him and a commenter on his channel, King Gore.